dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

   * a couple sentence description of what you did and what worked / didn't work.
   * screen caps of your layout stage
   * screen caps with anything special you want to point out
+  * url to the original landing page you were mimicking

 ## Extra Credit